kartik-venugopal/aural-player/README.md

 The following bugs are known and fixes are planned.
 If you find any additional bugs, please feel free to report them in  the "Issues" section right here on GitHub.

 - On very rare conditions, the app crashes on startup due to an array indexing being performed out of range.
 This is due to a very subtle sneaky race condition in the playlist loading code.
-- When modal dialogs such as file browsing dialogs are open, hitting the Cmd/Shift key along with arrows invokes corresponding menu items, instead of acting on the dialog.

 ### Recent updates